DoctorMcKay/node-tesla-data/README.md

 - 4 = Parked and not charging: 30 minutes
 - 5 = Awoken via external input: 1 minute
 - 6 = Parked with HVAC on: 1 minute
+- 7 = Asleep: 6 hours

 Data is recorded to a MySQL table.
 The query you should use to create the table is in `create_table.sql`.

+### Sleepy Cars

+If you have "always connected" disabled, then your Tesla will "go to sleep" after some time when not charging (and probably only when energy saving is active, not sure).
+In this case, when a data pull is scheduled, the application will wake the vehicle first.

+When a vehicle is awoken, the next data pull will not be for 6 hours, to minimize battery drain.
+It's recommended that you only disable "always connected" when you will be away from your vehicle for a long time, to minimize phantom drain.

 # Installation